-- The State should provide its institutions with adequate and permanent funding to meet Territorial Information requirements in the areas of: - Procurement, maintenance and training on new technologies as well as human resources to use them. - Formulation of standards and procedures on Territorial Information. - Ongoing updating of Territorial Information, considering its dynamics. - Building the new base mapping and territorial information that may be required.
+- a.
+Procurement, maintenance and training on new technologies as well as human resources to use them. - b.
+Formulation of standards and procedures on Territorial Information. - c.
+Ongoing updating of Territorial Information, considering its dynamics. - d.
+Building the new base mapping and territorial information that may be required.